zeinber/trustdevice-android/README.md

 We are happy to provide technical support for our open-source trustdevice-android library.
 We recommend using GitHub Issues to submit bugs or Discussions to ask questions.
 Using issues and discussions publicly will help the open-source community and other users with similar issues.

-In addition, any idea or interest in using TrustDevice Pro can be found on the official website(https://www.trustdecision.com), registered account, free trial; Or via email(TrustDevice@TrustDecision.com), contact us directly and quickly open the service.
+In addition, any idea or interest in using TrustDevice Pro can be found on the [official website](https://www.trustdecision.com), registered account, free trial; Or via email(TrustDevice@TrustDecision.com), contact us directly and quickly open the service.

 ## TrustDevice Android Demo App